-Originally posted on The Buckeye Yard and Garden OnLine
+Originally posted on the Buckeye Yard and Garden OnLine

-By Joe Boggs and Curtis Young
+By: Amy Stone and Curtis Young

 Everyone has probably struggled with plant identification at some point in their life.
 While some of us may still be learning – it can be on ongoing process, others may have mastered the skills involved in identifying plants in the landscape, woodlots or streetscapes.

 Evergreens can be a little tricky.
 At a quick glance, and even more so from a distance, many may look similar and can even be a little confusing.
 There are distinguishing characteristics that can be clues in the identification of evergreens.
 To aid in the task of evergreen identification, Curtis Young, Extension Educator in Van Wert County, recently published an OSU FactSheet titled, “Is It Pine, Spruce, or Fir?”

 Curtis covers three types, or genera, of evergreens that one might encounter in Ohio.
 Those three include:

 - Pinus spp. (pines)